-Palm oil is getting more and more popular as a healthy fat option.
+Palm oil consumption is on the rise.
 But it comes with a questionable reputation.
-Some experts claim that palm oil is terrible for your heart.
-Others are calling out the industry for systematically destroying orangutan habitats.
+Some experts claim that tropical oils like palm oil, palm kernel oil, and coconut oil are full of saturated fat and terrible for your cholesterol levels.
+Others are calling out the palm industry for systematically destroying orangutan habitats.
+So is palm oil bad for you?

-The fact is, there are two kinds of palm oil: a nutritious oil that’s good for the environment, and refined palm oil that wreaks havoc on your health and the planet.
+The fact is, there are two kinds of palm oil: a nutritious oil that’s also good for the environment, and refined version that wreaks havoc on your health and the planet.

 Palm oil is the most consumed vegetable oil on the planet.
 Compared to other oil crops, oil palm trees use the least land (5.5%) and produce the most oil (32%)[*].